-Wiith a down-to-earth style that appeals to people of all ages, Naomi Judd draws from her own life experiences to address her audiences.
+(Topics: Mental Health/Depression; Domestic Violence, Hepatitus C) Wiith a down-to-earth style that appeals to people of all ages, Naomi Judd draws from her own life experiences to address her audiences.
 She offers a unique perspective as a single mother, victim of domestic violence, skilled registered nurse, highly successful singer/songwriter, actress, author, and television and radio personality.
-Judd also uses her household name and personal time to raise invaluable awareness of the deadly Hepatitis C virus - from which she's been cured - as well as research funds for the American Liver Foundation.
+Her recent memoir, "River of Time: My Descent into Depression and How I Emerged with Hope" is an inspiring story for others who are struggling with mental health issues.
+Judd also has also helped raise awareness of Hepatitus C Virus.
 Always the entertainer, Judd incorporates wit and wisdom into her speeches and speaks her mind with words that come from her heart.

 Fee: Call For Quote